Christmas sprinkle cookies are a super easy, vanilla butter cookie, packed with Holiday cheer and covered in Holiday sprinkles.

 - Pour your sprinkles into a bowl.
 Scoop the cookie dough out of the mixing bowl and place in the sprinkles.

 - Roll the dough around in the sprinkles until it is fully covered.
-Reshaped the dough into a ball before placing on a parchment paper lined cookie sheet.
+Reshape the dough into a ball before placing on a parchment paper lined cookie sheet.

 - The cookies will spread quite a bit while baking, so I suggest limiting each cookie sheet to about eight cookies.